jul-m/gha-runner-compose/README.md

 -   **Main `Dockerfile` stages:**
     1.  **`base`:**
         -   Copies the frozen upstream scripts and assets from `docker-assets/from-upstream/` to `/imagegeneration/`, and local build logic from `docker-build/` to `/imagegeneration/docker-build/`.
-        -   Enables APT caching during build (temporarily disables `docker-clean` and symlinks `zz-disable-apt-clean.conf`), installs base packages, creates the `runner` user and directories, then runs `local-install/install-prereqs.sh` (installs the GitHub Actions runner, PowerShell, repositories).
+        -   Enables APT caching during build (temporarily disables `docker-clean` and symlinks `zz-force-apt-cache.conf`), installs base packages, creates the `runner` user and directories, then runs `local-install/install-prereqs.sh` (installs the GitHub Actions runner, PowerShell, repositories).
 Finally restores APT settings via `local-install/clean-restore.sh`.
         -   Sets the container startup: copies `entrypoint.sh`, sets `ENTRYPOINT ["/entrypoint.sh"]`, `USER runner`, and `WORKDIR` to `${RUNNER_WORKDIR}`.
     2.  **`runner-build`:**
         -   Inherits from `${BASE_IMAGE}` (defaults to the `base` stage).
 It does not re-copy sources; it expects `/imagegeneration/` from the base image.